-This project is a dental clinic in Saitama prefecture, Japan.
+The project is a pediatric dental & orthodontic clinic located in Saitama, Japan.

 Location：Niiza-shi, Saitama, Japan

 Total floor area：299.38m2

 Structure・Scale：Steel frame ／ 1 story

 Publication：GA JAPAN 168